Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-02-Designing-Algorithms/02-03-Pseudocode-and-Flowcharts/index.md

 **Flowcharts visualize algorithm flow using standard shapes:**

-**PlantUML Activity Diagrams:**

-- start/stop for beginning and end

-- :action; for process steps

-- if/then/else for decisions

-- while/endwhile for loops

 **Both methods help bridge the gap between human thinking and computer code, making algorithms easier to understand, verify, and implement.**